nemisj/docs/cv.md

 ( http://www.mendix.com/ )

-At my last year of the education at The Hague The University of Applied Sciences, I had to do the final assesment and write process-report of it.
-My subject at that time was "Server-push technoogy".
+At my last year of the education at The Hague University of Applied Sciences, I had to do the final assesment and write process-report of it.
+My subject of the assesment was "Server-push technoogy and it's realization inside HTML web apps".

 __Department__ 	: R&D